It’s OK to Reach Across the Aisle…or At Least Listen!

 “His book, Dead Center: In Defense of Common Sense, focuses on the importance of finding balance and working across differences, something that continues to matter in today’s political climate.
 It was a great opportunity for conversation and reflection with leaders from across the community.”

 Jenkins simple comment is something we rarely hear anymore from our elected officials.
-Jenkins is a democrat, Manchin is a republican.
+Jenkins is a democrat, Manchin was a democrat, now an independent.
 Both have good ideas about how to make Westchester County, and the United States of America, a better place for all of us.

 Manchin, a former US Senator from West Virginia, is promoting his new book as a way out of our hyper-partisan politics that 90% of us line up and take a side on.